tkeffer/weert-js/README.md

   This protocol is designed for on-the-wire efficiency.
 It is not explicitly used within WeeRT.
 It looks something like this:

    ~~~
-   highway_data, platform_name="Red chevy",stream_name="engine_parameters" temperature=108.3,rpm=1850 1492891404989186223
+   highway_data, platform="Red chevy",stream="engine_parameters" temperature=108.3,rpm=1850 1492891404989186223
    ~~~

 WeeRT tries to consistently traffic in "deep packets."
 Data going in and out of the WeeRT server are in this format.
 There are utility functions in module `weert.database` for building a deep packet, as well as for converting to and from flattened packets.

 # API